chungoid/studycontext/README.md

 ## Overview

-The Study Guide Generator is a command-line interface (CLI) tool that processes lecture transcripts to automatically create study guides.
+This is a command-line interface (CLI) tool that processes lecture transcripts to automatically create study guides.
 It segments the transcript, uses OpenAI's powerful language models to extract key concepts and generate question/answer pairs, and then formats this information into a plain text study guide.

 ## Features